Signature Methods in Machine Learning: Neural CDEs and Neural RDEs

-Let $f_{\th} : \R^{d} \to \R^{d \times (p+1)}$ be any neural network model depending on parameters $\th$ and having a hidden state of size $d$.
-Let $\zeta_{\th} : \R^{p+1} \to \R^d$ be any neural network depending on parameters $\th$.
-Then the Neural CDE model is defined to be the solution of the CDE \beq z_{t_0} = \zeta_{\th} (x_0,t_0) \qquad \text{and} \qquad z_t = z_{t_0} + \int_{t_0}^t f_{\th}(z_s) dX_s \eeq for all $t \in (t_0,t_n]$.
-The integral in \eqref{NCDE_model_eqn} is the Riemann-Stieltjes integral.
+for all $t \in (t_0,t_n]$.
+The integral in \eqref{NCDE_model_eqn} is the \textit{Riemann--Stieltjes} integral.
 This initial condition is used to avoid translational invariance.
 The model output can be taken as either the evolving process $z$ or its terminal value $z_{t_n}$, and the final prediction should typically be given by a linear map applied to this output.

-The essential difference to Neural ODEs is that \eqref{NCDE_model_eqn} is driven by the data process $X$ whilst the equation for Neural ODEs is driven only by the identity map $\R \to \R$.
+The essential difference between Neural CDEs and Neural ODEs is that the equation \eqref{NCDE_model_eqn} for Neural CDEs is driven by the data process $X$, whilst the corresponding equation for Neural ODEs is driven only by the identity map $\R \to \R$.
 The Neural CDE is naturally adapting to incoming data; changes in $X$ change the local dynamics of the system.
 This difference is illustrated in Figure \ref{figure1_FKLM20}, which is Figure 1 in \cite{FKLM20}.

 { \draw[thick, ->] (-1, 0) -- (5, 0); \node at (0, 0)[circle,fill, inner sep=1.5pt] {}; \node at (0.6, 0)[circle,fill, inner sep=1.5pt] {}; \node at (2, 0)[circle,fill, inner sep=1.5pt] {}; \node at (4, 0)[circle,fill, inner sep=1.5pt] {}; \node at (0, -0.3) {$t_1$}; \node at (0.6, -0.3) {$t_2$}; \node at (2, -0.3) {$t_3$}; \node at (3, -0.3) {$\cdots$}; \node at (4, -0.3) {$t_n$}; \node at (5.6, 0) {Time};